 Also, buyers want to be able to imagine living in your home, which creates an emotional connection that often turns into a higher price.

-There a number of cosmetic renovations that can supercharge your sales price and they don’t have to cost the earth either.
+There are a number of cosmetic renovations that can supercharge your sales price and they don’t have to cost the earth either.

 One of the best is paint with a fresh coat applied internally helping to modernise your home.